frederic-perez/AmE-dictionary/data/dictionary.md

 __eerie__ _adj_ :seven::hammer:
 __eerily__ _adv_ :three::hammer:
 __effete__
+__efficacious__ _adj_ Having the power to produce a desired effect.
+Efficacious suggests possession of a special quality or virtue that makes it possible to achieve a result: _a detergent that is efficacious in removing grease._
 __effigy__ _n_ :four::hammer: (effigies)
 __effing<sup>1</sup>__ _adv_ _vulgar slang_ Used as an intensive.
 __effing<sup>2</sup>__ _adj_ _vulgar slang_ Used as an intensive.